Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 ~~~
 >app.component.html

-create the method that pushes a new course into the array.
+Then create the method that pushes a new course into the array.

 ~~~
 ////
 export class AppComponent {